Do You Have a Roadside Or Towing Emergency? Call Geyers Towing Today:

 You might also want to get your car towed if it’s a new purchase.
 It isn’t legal to drive until it has been insured and registered at your local DMV.
 Towing the car to your place of residence is a smarter choice than risking a drive.

-What’s included in roadside assistance packages varies from one provider to the next.
-Towing is often provided as part of a roadside assistance package, but it isn’t always.
+What’s included in the packages varies from one provider to the next.
+Towing is often provided as part of a assistance package, but it isn’t always.
 Besides towing, the following items are generally included:

 - Battery service